Written By: Devin Golden

 • It’s the only known cause of mesothelioma but only becomes dangerous when fragments separate from the main source.

-• The United States no longer mines for asbestos but still imports the substance for a few industrial uses.
+• The United States no longer mines for asbestos but imported the substance as recently as 2023.

 • People at risk of exposure include construction workers, automobile repair workers, electricians, firefighters and school teachers.